Apparel Merchandising and Product Development

 The organization meets monthly throughout the academic year.
 Session topics include resume and portfolio building, interviewing skills, executive presence and presentation skills, transitioning from college to corporate environments and introductions to Walmart culture such as an overview of the company focused on apparel and roles within the company.

-Students have opportunities for job shadowing, store tours and walk-throughs, shopping the competition and visits with special guests.
+Students gain valuable opportunities to job shadow, participate in store tours and walk-throughs, explore competitor shopping experiences, and engage with special guests.